paaavkata/crypto-trading-bot-v4/README.md

 4. Deploy services to Kubernetes
 5. Monitor logs and health endpoints

-The system is designed to be highly resilient with proper error handling, retry logic, and monitoring capabilities suitable for production cryptocurrency trading operations.// File: services/trading-engine/go.mod module github.com/crypto-trading-bot/trading-engine
+The system is designed to be highly resilient with proper error handling, retry logic, and monitoring capabilities suitable for production cryptocurrency trading operations.